-a.
-Remuneration to Non-Executive Directors:
+6. Remuneration to Non-Executive Directors:

-The Non-Executive Directors/Independent Directors were not paid any remuneration during the year under review.
+The Non-Executive Directors/ Independent Directors were not paid any remuneration during the year under review.

-The Non-Executive Directors/Independent Directors do not have any material pecuniary relationship or transactions with the Company.
+The Non-Executive Directors/ Independent Directors do not have any material pecuniary relationship or transactions with the Company.

-b.
-Remuneration to Executive Directors:
+7. Remuneration to Executive Directors:

-In terms of the provisions of the Act and in line with the Nomination Policy and Remuneration Philosophy/Policy of the Company, the appointment and remuneration of Executive Directors (i.e. Managing Director, in case of the Company) is approved by the Board and the Members of the Company, on recommendation of the NRC.
-The appointment of Executive Directors is subject to termination by either party by giving one month's notice of such termination in writing by either side or salary in lieu thereof or by mutual consent.
-The remuneration paid to the Managing Director comprises salary, allowances, perquisites, stock options, performance linked income/bonus and other Retirement Benefit Funds, as approved by the Members at the Annual General Meeting.
-No Remuneration is paid to the Executive Directors of the Company during the financial year ended 2022-23.
+In terms of the provisions of the Act and in line with the Nomination Policy and Remuneration Philosophy/ Policy of the Company, the appointment and remuneration of Executive Directors is approved by the Board and the Members of the Company, on recommendation of the NARC.
+The appointment of Executive Directors is subject to termination by either party by giving one months' notice of such termination in writing by either side or salary in lieu thereof or by mutual consent.
+The remuneration paid to the Managing Director comprises salary, allowances, perquisites, stock options, performance linked income/ bonus and other Retirement Benefit Funds, as approved by the Members at the Annual General Meeting.

-Annual increments are linked to performance and are decided by the NRC and recommended to the Board for approval thereof.
+Annual increments are linked to performance and are decided by the NARC and recommended to the Board for approval thereof.
 The Performance Review System is primarily based on competencies and values.
-The Company closely monitors growth and development of top talent in the Company to align personal aspirations with the organizational goals and objectives.
+The Company closely monitors growth and development of top talent in the Company to align personal aspirations with the organisational goals and objectives.